amly-yaml/django-restapi-project/README.md

 *[Django](https://www.djangoproject.com/): The python web framework that encourages development for clean and pragmatic design with less code.

 ## Installation
 * If you wish to run your own build, first ensure you have python globally installed in your computer.
-If not, you can get pythonn [here] (https://www.python.org/downloads/).
+If not, you can get python [here](https://www.python.org/downloads/).
 * After doing this, confirm that you have installed virtualenv globally as well.
 If not, run this:
     ```bash
         $ pip install virtualenv